 Both Taylor and Chong see PSA advancements on the horizon.

-Advice for Using Professional Services Automation Tools in 2021
+Advice for Using Professional Services Automation Tools

 Chong adds, “Given that the services business is fundamentally a human endeavor, set in place a technology-assisted, data-driven, but ultimately human-led culture.
 After all, one of the guiding principles we keep top of mind is to automate responsibly.”
-This is all about intentionality – being thoughtful about we choose to use technology to automate and, perhaps more importantly, what we purposefully choose not to.”
+This is all about intentionality – being thoughtful about how we use technology to automate and, perhaps more importantly, what we purposefully choose not to.”

-Taylor and Chong both stress that their businesses continue to innovate, and your feedback influences their product roadmaps.
+Taylor and Chong stress that their businesses continue to innovate, and your feedback influences their product roadmaps.
 Stay in communication with your PSA provider to let them know how your needs are changing and how they can help.